-Work Integrated Learning (WIL) activities are structured and purposefully designed learning and assessment tools which allow you to integrate the theory into a workplace, community or project setting.
+Work Integrated Learning (WIL) activities are structured and purposefully designed learning and assessment tools that allow you to integrate theory into a workplace, community, or project setting.

 Work Integrated Learning can include but is not limited to:

-All of which will be directly related to and usually provide credit towards your studies.
+All of these will be directly related to your course and usually provide credit towards your studies.

-The majority of CQUniversity courses include some component or opportunity for a WIL experience.
+The majority of our courses include some component or opportunity for a WIL experience.

-- Put your studies so far and your understanding of the theory to the test in a workplace environment, usually while gaining credit towards your qualification
+- Put your studies so far and your understanding of the theory to the test in a workplace environment, usually while gaining credit toward your qualification

 - Make contacts and start to build your professional network – very useful for your future employment prospects!